-- Summarises previous flood assessments conducted for the lower part of Moonee Creek in the vicinity of the subject site. - Assessment of the existing site flood levels, velocities and hazards arising from the 1 in 100 year Average Recurrence Interval (ARI) and Probable Maximum Precipitation (PMP) critical duration storm events. - Assessment of the changes to existing flood behaviour arising from the development of the site. - Assessment of the likely impacts of climate change on flooding behaviour at the site. - o Provide comment and recommendations with respect to flood emergency and evacuation responses for the development.
+- Summarises previous flood assessments conducted for the lower part of Moonee Creek in the vicinity of the subject site. - Assessment of the existing site flood levels, velocities and hazards arising from the 1 in 100 year Average Recurrence Interval (ARI) and Probable Maximum Precipitation (PMP) critical duration storm events for the Moonee Creek catchment. - Assessment of shorter duration flood events at the site with respect to the Bucca Creek floodplain (BMT WBM, 2013). - Assessment of the changes to existing flood behaviour arising from the development of the site and impacts on adjoining approved developments. - Assessment of the likely impacts of climate change on flooding behaviour at the site. - Assessment of likely cumulative impact of the development on the hydrologic regime of Cunningham and Moonee Creeks as required under Section 8 of the Amended Director General's Requirements for Environmental Assessment (2010).

+- Provide comment and recommendations with respect to flood emergency and evacuation responses for the development. - Provides a response to BMT WBM's review of the previous flood assessment report.